lintang-b-s/navigatorX/README.md

 #### Only Preprocessing

 ```
-1. download the jogja & solo openstreetmap pbf file at: https://drive.google.com/file/d/1NExZWDv9xueyDhaLeaeW0oDbt85rtvz2/view?usp=sharing
+1. download the example openstreetmap pbf file at the following link : https://drive.google.com/file/d/1NExZWDv9xueyDhaLeaeW0oDbt85rtvz2/view?usp=sharing
-Note: or you can also use another openstreetmap file with the osm.pbf format (https://download.geofabrik.de/)
+Note: or you can also use another openstreetmap file with osm.pbf format (https://download.geofabrik.de/)
 2.  put the download results into the root directory of this project
 3.  go mod tidy &&  mkdir bin
 4. CGO_ENABLED=1  go build -o ./bin/navigatorx-preprocessing ./cmd/preprocessing